SofiaStrazzi/Software_and_Computing_Exam/README.md

 The programs gives in as output:
 - a trainingevents folder containing the TMVA weights for the different methods;
-- a LinearClassifier_Output folder containing the linear estimator output information
+- a LinearClassifier_Output folder containing the linear estimator output information;
-- a .root file called MLtmva_comparison_output that contains output of the comparison of the 4 different methods (CutsGA, Fisher, NnBnn and BDT)
+- a .root file called MLtmva_comparison_output that contains output of the comparison of the 4 different methods (CutsGA, Fisher, NnBnn and BDT);
-- a .root file called MLtmva_analysis_output that contains the output of the real data analysis with the chosen method
+- a .root file called MLtmva_analysis_output that contains the output of the real data analysis with the chosen method;
-- During the different steps the program asks the user if he wants to see some plots in real time containing for example some of the distributions or the ROC curves or open the GUI with some resulst of training and test
+- During the different steps the program asks the user if he wants to see some plots in real time containing for example some of the distributions or the ROC curves or open the GUI with some resulst of training and test.